DiceDB/dice/docs/src/content/blog/dicedb-is-open-source.md

 Whether it's improving availability, or performance, or even building advanced connectors, every contribution will strengthen DiceDB for everyone.

-Additionally, the BSD 3-Clause License is designed to ensure fairness.
-It prevents the "freeloading" problem — where companies take open source software, modify it, and deploy it as a proprietary service without contributing back.
-With the BSD 3-Clause License, any modifications made while running DiceDB as a service must also be shared under the same license.
-This keeps the playing field level, ensuring that innovation remains a collaborative effort rather than being siloed.

 ## What this means for developers

 Developers now have the freedom to innovate with DiceDB.
 You